Sheriff's Office

 Pastor Authorization

-If the visiting/info Officer is unable to verify that the subject is an ordained Minister, he/she will advise him/her that he/she will have to visit the inmate during the regular inmate visiting hours, according to the personal visiting procedures.
+If Corrections Staff is unable to verify that the individual is a Pastor, they will have to visit the inmate during the regular inmate visiting hours, according to the personal visiting procedures.

 Guidelines for Pastors